oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

 ### Database files
 In the `data/` directory, you will find database files for a scale factor of 0.01.
 These files were generated manually and can be used to verify the queries in emulation.
 However, **these files are too small to showcase the true performance of the FPGA hardware**.

 To generate larger database files to run on the hardware, you can use TPC's `dbgen` tool.
-Instructions for downloading, building and running the `dbgen` tool can be found in the [TPC-H documents](http://www.tpc.org/tpc_documents_current_versions/pdf/tpc-h_v2.18.0.pdf) on the [TPC-H website](http://www.tpc.org/tpch/).
-Note that this reference design currently only supports TPC-H databases with scale factors of 0.01 or 1.
+Instructions for downloading, building and running the `dbgen` tool can be found on the [TPC-H website](http://www.tpc.org/tpch/).
+Note that this reference design currently only supports databases with scale factors of 0.01 or 1.

 ### Query Implementation
 The following sections will describe, at a high level, how queries 1, 9, 11 and 12 are implemented on the FPGA using a set of generalized database operators (found in `db_utils/`).
 In the block diagrams below, the blocks are oneAPI kernels, and the arrows represent `pipes` that shows the flow of data from one kernel to another.